-Not feeling seen and heard in your marriage?
+Not feeling seen in your marriage?

 “…..But how do I tell her what I’m thinking and feeling?”